Global Engagement (GBL)

 GBL 1102 Intercultural Competence Abroad (1)

-This course is designed to help you engage with your host culture while abroad, and at the same time learn more about yourself and your own cultural values.
+GBL 1102 is part of a three-course sequence designed to enhance international educational travel experiences.
+This course is required for all Baylor students studying abroad.
+It is designed to help you engage with your host culture and context while abroad and, at the same time, learn more about yourself and your cultural values.

 GBL 1103 Reentry From Study Abroad (1)